This flourless chocolate cake needs just four ingredients to make and yields a perfectly light and rich dessert that melts in your mouth!

 Ingredients needed

-- Chocolate.
+• Chocolate.
 I like using semi-sweet or dark chocolate for this cake as I find the addition of sugar adds plenty of sweetness, but use whichever chocolate you prefer.
+Try to avoid using chocolate chips because they don’t melt anywhere near as nicely as block chocolate.

 How to make a flourless chocolate cake

-Make the cake batter.
-Add the yolks to the melted chocolate mixture until combined.
+Step 3- Make the cake batter.
+Add the yolks to the melted chocolate mixture and stir until combined.
 Slowly fold through the egg whites until fully incorporated.

-Bake the cake.
-Transfer the cake batter into a greased 9-inch cake pan and bake at 180C/350F for 35 minutes.
+Step 4- Bake the cake.
+Pour the cake batter into a greased 9-inch round cake pan lined with parchment paper.
+Bake at 180C/350F for 35 minutes.

-Dust with cocoa powder.
+• Dust with cocoa powder.
 Now, this cake is sans frosting on purpose- it’s delicious enough as it is.
-However, to bring out the sweetness even more, lightly dust some cocoa powder on top.
-Yes, cocoa powder on its own is bitter, but a mouthful of this cake with a touch of cocoa powder on top is *chef’s kiss*.
+However, lightly dust some cocoa powder on top to bring out the sweetness even more.
+Yes, cocoa powder on its own is bitter, but a mouthful of this cake with a touch of unsweetened cocoa powder on top is *chef’s kiss*.

 Storage instructions